 Now what has this to say to us language learners?
 Basically this: when we are learning how to play the language ‘strokes’, i.e. how to learn to speak Chinese, we need to be aiming for accuracy and, hence, need to be corrected repeatedly.
 However, when we are outside the classroom and enjoying the ‘game’ – talking to Chinese people – we should be aiming for fluency and, hence, need to relax and just talk.

 “Now where does the ‘monitor’ fit into all this?”
 Well, think what happens when you are in class.
 Your teacher asks you to make a sentence using a particular word or grammar pattern – and what do you do?
-Before saying it out aloud, you first process the sentence in your mind by throwing it up on the ‘monitor’, i.e. the ‘screen’ of your brain.
+Before saying it out aloud, hopefully you first process the sentence in your mind by throwing it up on the ‘monitor’, i.e. the ‘screen’ of your brain.
 You check that the grammar is in the right order, the tones are all correct, and then – and only then – do you say it out loud to your teacher.
-And of course, this is absolutely correct because you are striving for accuracy in your Chinese – and this is slowly being accomplished through rule-learning and repeated correction.
+And of course, this is totally correct because you are striving for accuracy in your Chinese – and this is slowly being accomplished through rule-learning and repeated correction.

 However, after class is over and you are out in the local community, it’s important to practice what you’ve acquired of the language by talking with those around you.
 You’re now going for fluency rather than accuracy.
 And so it’s important to learn to switch off your ‘monitor’ and just talk!
 Why?
 Because if you ‘monitor’ everything you wish to say when you’re talking, it will make your language stilted and hesitant, thus militating against speaking smoothly and fluently.
 So, what I’m basically saying is this: There is a time to monitor and a time not to monitor.
 The time to monitor is when you’re in class, because you’re striving for accuracy through repeated correction.
 However, when you’re outside talking with your friends, you need to learn to ‘switch off’ your monitor because you’re now going for fluency through repeated talking.